Windsor

 Windsor features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households constitute 57.6% of all households, including 22.1% couples with children, 26.5% couples without children, and 6.8% single parent families.
-Non-family households comprise the remaining 42.4%, with lone person households at 30.1% and group households making up 12.1%.
-The median household size is 2.3 people, larger than the Greater Brisbane average of 2.2.
+Family households account for 57.6% of all households, consisting of 22.1% couples with children, 26.5% couples without children, and 6.8% single parent families.
+Non-family households make up the remaining 42.4%, with lone person households at 30.1% and group households comprising 12.1% of the total.
+The median household size is 2.3 people, which is larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households